d-rec/drec-origin/docs/usage_guide/feature-workthrough.md

 ### Feature 5:MeterRead registration

 - Meter reads are associated with a specific organization on the platform.
-- For a successfull addition of a meter read you need to add: device’s External ID, type of reading, unit of the meter, read values.(Depending on the type of meter read, the end datetime must be specified, except for History readings, where the start datetime and end datetime are required.)
+- For a successful addition of a meter read you need to add: device’s External ID, type of reading, unit of the meter, read values.(Depending on the type of meter read, the end datetime must be specified, except for History readings, where the start datetime and end datetime are required.)

   ![add meter read](./dashboard-user-guide-images/meter-read-upload.png)